bitcoder/altwalker-petclinic-example/README.md

 ## Credits

 Credits go to GraphWalker team and the team behind the PetClinic example, along with the [AltWalker](https://altom.gitlab.io/altwalker/altwalker/index.html) team that inspired myself and also parts of this code.
+I would recommend having a look at some [examples provided by AltWalker](https://altom.gitlab.io/altwalker/altwalker/examples.html).

 ## Contact